Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-2/brainstorm.typ

     - *Middle Barrier Climbing* - Since the wheels are bigger than 2.75 wheels, it will have an easier time getting over the middle barrier
   ],
   cons: [
-    - *Center of Gravity* - Having bigger wheels will result in having a higer center of gravity and lower stability ],
+    - *Center of Gravity* - Having bigger wheels will result in having a higher center of gravity and lower stability ],
   notes: [
     - Has the same output speed in  in/s as the 450 RPM drivetrain